bilingualX/gustavo19972023/README.md

 - 📚 I'm studying Análise e Desenvolvimento de Sistemas (2nd semester).
 - 💻 I study Technology to put my full-stack projects into practice.
 - 👨‍🏫 I've been an English teacher for 8 years and am transitioning my career into the field of technology.
-- 💻 Gaining hands-on knowledge in JavaScript, CSS, HTML, and ReactJS, and Node.js.
+- 💻 Skilled in JavaScript, CSS, HTML, ReactJS, Node.js, MySQL, NoSQL, APIs.
 - 🏡 I live in Florianópolis, SC.
 - 🌎 Proficient in English.